 Student Financial Support

-The Biological Engineering Graduate Program aims to fully support its students in good standing for the duration of the student’s studies through a combination of resources.
+All graduate students in the Department who are in good academic standing and making normative time towards the PhD are financially supported for the duration of the student’s studies through a combination of resources.

 Graduate Advisor